-- appropriate to the risks, character and extent of operations of the applicant; - based on judgments of the infrastructure manager's overall ability to operate safely as described in its safety management system. - (d) Timing of the assessment
+- appropriate to the risks, character and extent of operations of the applicant; - based on judgments of the railway undertaking's overall ability to operate safely as described in its safety management system. - (d) Timing of the assessment

-National safety authorities shall complete the assessment within the time required by Article 12 of Directive 2004/49/EC whilst ensuring that the evidence provided by the applicant is sufficiently examined.
-The national safety authority shall inform infrastructure managers of issues of major concern as early as practically possible during the assessment phase.
+National safety authorities shall complete the assessment within the time period required by Article 12 of Directive 2004/49/EC whilst ensuring that the evidence provided by the applicant is sufficiently examined.
+The national safety authority shall inform railway undertakings of issues of major concern as early as practically possible during the assessment phase.